lurado/LDOConditionalDateFormatter/README.md

 ## License

-SLConditionalDateFormatter is available under the MIT license.
+LDOConditionalDateFormatter is available under the MIT license.
 See the LICENSE file for more info.